-Julota is a patented, award-winning community information platform that manages secure multidirectional sharing of sensitive information between software platforms for healthcare, EMS, law enforcement, behavioral health, and all other local nonprofit and for-profit organizations.HOW WE DO IT
+Julota is a patented, award-winning community interoperability platform that manages consent and multidirectional sharing of sensitive information between software systems for Healthcare, EMS, Law Enforcement, Behavioral Health, Social Services, and all other local nonprofit and for-profit organizations.HOW WE DO IT

 Julota transforms the disconnected patchwork of local service providers into a well-coordinated network that can proactively manage and support individuals, saving each community millions of dollars in healthcare and operational expenditures.